dreamtools/dreamtools/doc/source/installation.rst

 -----------------------------------

-If you are familiar with Python and the **pip** application and your system is already configured (compilers, development libraries available)), these two commands should install **DREAMTools** and its dependencies (in unix or windows terminal)::
+If you are familiar with Python and the **pip** application and your system is already configured (compilers, development libraries available), these two commands should install **DREAMTools** and its dependencies (in unix or windows terminal)::

     pip install cython
     pip install dreamtools

-If you do not have dependencies installed yet (e.g pandas, numpy, scipy), this make take a while (e.g., 10-15 minutes).
-If you are in a hurry, see the Anaconda solution here below.
+If you do not have dependencies installed yet (e.g., pandas, numpy, scipy), this may take a while depending on your system (typically 10-15 minutes).
+If you are in a hurry or do not want to compile libraries, see the Anaconda solution here below.

 If you are new to Python
 -----------------------------------